Helpful Tips & Articles

 Is de-icing salt harmful to my trees and shrubs?

 Yes, salt is very harmful to trees (or any plant for that matter), for it restricts the root system from absorbing water, creating a drought-like situation for the tree or plant (despite all of the snow and ice surrounding it).
 This can eventually lead to the death of the tree (or plant).
-A more eco-friendly alternative would be to use sand when the ice comes, and save your trees and plants in the meantime!
+A more eco-friendly alternative to tree care in Alexandria, VA, would be to use sand when the ice comes, and save your trees and plants in the meantime!

 Can I plant a tree in the summer season?

 Although not advised, you can plant your tree(s) in the summer, as long as you are willing to water often.
 However, one must keep in mind that there is a greater chance the tree will be damaged, or even die, due to the heat.
 Try to plant in fall or spring in lieu of in the summertime, if you are able.